 All his readings are back at safe levels.

 Tokyo will be as safe as it ever was, so that means you should be prepared but not unduly worried.
-Enjoy your trip. almost 7 years ago
+Enjoy your trip. over 9 years ago

 You ask a good question!